Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 ## The Review Bottleneck

-This is the part that feels most current to me.

-AI makes it easier to produce code, but code production was not the only constraint in software engineering.
-Often it was not even the most important one.
+The review bottleneck feels like the most current part of the argument.
+AI makes it easier to produce code, but code production was never the only constraint in software engineering and was often not even the most important one.

 The real constraints were things like: